a-h-b/MuStMultiomics/functional-annotations.md

 python 150705_MUST_hmmParse.py contig.Prodigal.faatigrpfam.tsv tigrID -g $(grep ">" contig.Prodigal.faa | wc -l)
 python 150705_MUST_hmmParse.py contig.Prodigal.faakegg.tsv KO -g $(grep ">" contig.Prodigal.faa | wc -l)
 ```
+The IDs in the Pfam database have a slightly different format, so there is an [extra script](150705_MUST_hmmParsePfam.py) for this.
 As a last alternative, we can annotate genes with the nodes of a [reconstructed metabolic network](reconstructed-KO-network) based on the KO annotations.
-The script for this uses a table (provided here in `150705_KOs_in_NW.tsv`) with the link between nodes and KOs (which node contains which KOs) which is built by the network reconstruction script.
+The [script for this](150705_MUST_keggParseNW.py) uses a table (provided here in [`150705_KOs_in_NW.tsv`](150705_KOs_in_NW.tsv)) with the link between nodes and KOs (which node contains which KOs) which is built by the network reconstruction script.

 ```
 python 150705_MUST_keggParseNW.py contig.Prodigal.faakegg.tsv -g $(grep ">" contig.Prodigal.faa | wc -l)
 ```
 As you can see, I always use the -g option of these scripts, which sets a sample-specific threshold for annotations to be accepted.
 In accordance with the HMMer manual, this is log2 of the number of predicted genes.

 Now we have the annotations for each gene, but we might also like to know how many reads (representing how many fragments) map to the genes with a functional annotation to do some expression analysis.
-This can be done using very similar a family of scripts, which also take a gene-wise read [coverage](calculating-coverage.md) table as input.
+This can be done using very similar a family of [scripts](150322_bestHmmReadParse.py), which also take a gene-wise read [coverage](calculating-coverage.md) table as input.
 In the MuSt, the gene expression analysis was based on the best annotation out of all databases:

 ```
 python 150322_bestHmmReadParse.py contig.Prodigal.faakegg.tsv contig.Prodigal.faametacyc.tsv contig.Prodigal.faaswissprot.tsv contig.Prodigal.faapfam.tsv contig.Prodigal.faatigrpfam.tsv DNAonGenesrRNA.cov.tsv -g $(grep ">" contig.Prodigal.faa | wc -l)
-	python $calcScript contig.Prodigal.faakegg.tsv contig.Prodigal.faametacyc.tsv contig.Prodigal.faaswissprot.tsv contig.Prodigal.faapfam.tsv contig.Prodigal.faatigrpfam.tsv RNAonGenesrRNA.cov.tsv -g $(grep ">" contig.Prodigal.faa | wc -l)
 ```
-There is also a version of this script which calculates the average coverage depth of each function from all genes annotated with this function (`150415_bestHmmAveCovParse.py`).
+There is also a version of this script which calculates the average coverage depth of each function from all genes annotated with this function ([`150415_bestHmmAveCovParse.py`](150415_bestHmmAveCovParse.py)).
 The results of this were not used within the MuSt.

 ```
 #python 150415_bestHmmAveCovParse.py contig.Prodigal.faakegg.tsv contig.Prodigal.faametacyc.tsv contig.Prodigal.faaswissprot.tsv contig.Prodigal.faapfam.tsv contig.Prodigal.faatigrpfam.tsv DNAonGenesrRNA.cov.tsv -g $(grep ">" contig.Prodigal.faa | wc -l)
-#python $calcScript contig.Prodigal.faakegg.tsv contig.Prodigal.faametacyc.tsv contig.Prodigal.faaswissprot.tsv contig.Prodigal.faapfam.tsv contig.Prodigal.faatigrpfam.tsv RNAonGenesrRNA.cov.tsv -g $(grep ">" contig.Prodigal.faa | wc -l)
 ```
 Alternatively, only single databases can be used.
-In the case of MuSt, we used the KO database.
+In the case of MuSt, we [used](150630_keggReadParse.py) the KO database.

 ```
 python 150630_keggReadParse.py contig.Prodigal.faakegg.tsv DNAonGenesrRNA.mapped.tsv -g $(grep ">" contig.Prodigal.faa | wc -l) -p 100.0
-python 150630_keggReadParse.py contig.Prodigal.faakegg.tsv RNAonGenesrRNA.mapped.tsv -g $(grep ">" contig.Prodigal.faa | wc -l) -p 100.0
 ```